Pranesh-Shrestha/InvisiRisk_Sample_Builds/baf-setup-example-ruby-non-docker/README.md

 # Ruby Project - InvisiRisk BAF Example Setup

 This guide explains how to integrate the InvisiRisk BAF into your AWS CodeBuild pipeline.
-This setup assumes an Ubuntu runner where Ruby gems are installed **directly on the build machine** (no Docker).
+This setup assumes an Ubuntu runner where dependencies are installed **directly on the build machine** (no Docker).

 ## Prerequisites